Welcome!

 We also like to have fun.
 Members have formed interest groups that share our enjoyment for hiking, books, wine tasting, travel, and current events.
 If you’d like to know more, please read on.
 To Join Us, scroll to the bottom of this page for membership information, or click on the blue Join Us button in the heading.

 Location: Rancho Bernardo Eastview Community Center, 17520 Drayton Hall Way, San Diego, CA, 92128.
-If you plan to attend, please RSVP by Monday, Dec 8th to aauwboard@gmail.com.
+Email any questions to aauwboard@gmail.com.

 January’s IBC Luncheon